indico/mereswine/README.md

 ### Authentication

-Cephalopod uses [Flask-Multipass](https://flask-multipass.readthedocs.io) to provide different authentication systems.
+Mereswine uses [Flask-Multipass](https://flask-multipass.readthedocs.io) to provide different authentication systems.
-Keep in mind that Flask-Multipass should be configured in `cephalopod.cfg` as mentioned in its documentation and as can be seen in the example settings file.
-In addition you should specify in `USER_WHITELIST` the identifiers the users have in the authentication systems being used so that they can access Cephalopod, thus preventing that every user registered in these systems can access Cephalopod unrestrictedly.
+Keep in mind that Flask-Multipass should be configured in `mereswine.cfg` as mentioned in its documentation and as can be seen in the example settings file.
+In addition you should specify in `USER_WHITELIST` the identifiers the users have in the authentication systems being used so that they can access Mereswine, thus preventing that every user registered in these systems can access Mereswine unrestrictedly.

 ## API implementation

-To allow your application, and therefore each instance running it, to communicate with Cephalopod you have to use the three APIs available:
+To allow your application, and therefore each instance running it, to communicate with Mereswine you have to use the three APIs available:

-- **Create instance:** this API is used to create a new instance record in the Cephalopod DB.
+- **Create instance:** this API is used to create a new instance record in the Mereswine DB.
     - *Endpoint:* `/instance/`;
     - *Request type:* `POST`;
     - *Data:* the url of the instance server, the contact person name and e-mail address and the organization name;
     - *Response:* the instance UUID.
-- **Update instance:** used to update the instance record in the Cephalopod DB whenever some field is changed in the instance server.
+- **Update instance:** used to update the instance record in the Mereswine DB whenever some field is changed in the instance server.
 Also used when the Instance Tracking has to be be enabled/disabled for that instance.
     - *Endpoint*: `/instance/<uuid>`;
     - *Request type:* `PATCH`;
     - *Data:* every combination of the following fields: server url, contact person name, contact e-mail address and enabled status (`True` or `False`);